Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Rather than listing the duties of your job make sure you highlight tangible accomplishments and results that can be quantified.
-Utilize Bullet points that make your achievements appealing and easy to read for prospective employers.
+Rather than listing the responsibilities of your job Instead, highlight tangible accomplishments and results that can be quantified.
+Use bullet points to make these accomplishments easy to read and interesting to potential employers.

 4. Emphasize Transferable Skills

-Highlight transferable skills that would prove valuable in your desired job or sector.
-This could include skills like leadership, communication, problem-solving and teamwork.
-It demonstrates your flexibility and suitability for various job posts.
+Consider highlighting transferable abilities that could be beneficial in the envisioned position or industry.
+This could include skills like management, communication, problem-solving and teamwork.
+This demonstrates your flexibility and your ability to be suited for a variety of job posts.

 5. Keep It Concise and Well-Structured

-Ensure your resume is concise by using short sentences and breaking down information into sections with appropriate headings.
-Make use of bold and italics to emphasize the most important information, but do not overwhelm readers with overly complicated formatting.
+Make sure your resume is succinct by using brief sentences and arranging information into sections using appropriate headings.
+Use bold or italics to highlight the most important information, but do not overwhelm readers with overly complicated formatting.

 6. Proofread for Errors